Tip!: Setting up and using a DVR is a premium feature and requires an active Plex Pass subscription.

 There are some common questions that come up related to the DVR functionality in Plex.

 What does "Beta" mean?

-This is a big, brand new feature that also relies on an external, third-party device.
+This is a big, brand new feature that also relies on external, third-party devices.
 We expect that there may occasionally be some issues as we make DVR functionality available to a much wider user base.
 We'll be working hard during the beta period to resolve issues and refine our DVR functionality.

 Related Page: DVR (Beta) forum

 The beta DVR functionality is currently available when running Plex Media Server v1.4.1 or newer.

 Be aware that if you run your Plex Media Server on a low-powered NAS device that doesn't support transcoding, many apps will be unable to play recorded content.
 Over the air broadcasts are often in MPEG2 or other older formats, which few devices or apps can play directly (and would thus require transcoding in those cases).

 Does it require a Plex Pass subscription?

 Yes.
 DVR functionality is one of the many features and benefits that are available to our Plex Pass subscribers.
 The subscription enables our customers to enjoy premium program guide data for their Plex DVR and the very best Plex has to offer, including Mobile and Cloud Sync, Premium Music, full access to all Plex apps, parental controls, and much more.